streamnative/aop/docs/security.md

 ### `PLAIN`

-Currently, in order to improve security, we used SASL_PLAIN mechanism in KOP to Implement PLAIN mechanism in AOP, and it's a better way for authorizartion.
+Currently, in order to improve security, we used SASL_PLAIN mechanism in KoP to Implement PLAIN mechanism in AoP, and it's a better way for authorizartion.

 If you want to enable the authentication feature for AoP using the `PLAIN` mechanism, follow the steps below.

 1. Enable authentication on Pulsar broker.

-   For the `PLAIN` mechanism, the Rabbitmq authentication is forwarded to the [JWT authentication](https://pulsar.apache.org/docs/en/security-jwt/) of Pulsar, so you need to configure the JWT authentication and set the following properties in the `conf/broker.conf` or `conf/standalone.conf` file.
+   For the `PLAIN` mechanism, the RabbitMQ authentication is forwarded to the [JWT authentication](https://pulsar.apache.org/docs/en/security-jwt/) of Pulsar, so you need to configure the JWT authentication and set the following properties in the `conf/broker.conf` or `conf/standalone.conf` file.

    (1) Enable authentication for the Pulsar broker.